 Overview

-To start the ABM script, the file run_abm.py is executed.
+The ABM model is divided into several scripts that are normally started from the procedure sequence.
+For debugging purposes, it can also be started from a development environment.

 The abm module contains the class ABM, which contains the actual execution of the ABM script.
 In the method ABM.run_full_abm(), all individual steps of the ABM procedure are called one after the other.

 The individual steps are implemented in the src.core submodule.
 Shared functions of the choice model are located in src.choice_engine, src.location_choice_engine, and src.mode_choice_engine.
 The module src.config allows reading the configuration from the tables of the version file.
 More useful functions can be found in src.utilities.